itsmohgh/Store-Sales-and-A-B-Test-Analysis./README.md

 - **Data**: Stores input data and datasets used in the analysis.
   - `dataset.csv`:Input data with weekly sales figures for the new menu item under each promotional strategy.
 - **Outputs**: Contains generated plots, visualizations, and result files.
-- `requirements.txt`: Lists package dependencies for reproducing the analysis.

 ## Analysis Highlights